csteach441/csteach441.github.io/weekly_assignment.md

     * [Week 9 - Patterns](https://trello.com/b/S2WGrP0L/week-9-patterns)
     * instructions for this exercise are also available on the above Trello board

-Any questions please let me know.
+Any questions, please let me know.

 Enjoy your week.